-Replicated datasets are simulated from the posterior distribution $P(S,l,\theta|D)$ .
-A test quantity is then estimated on the observed data and on the simulated datasets to see how well the model is consistent with the data.
-This approach of posterior predictive checking is commonly used in Bayesian analyses to check the adequacy of a model (Gelman et al. 2004); if the test quantity 60 estimated on the observed data departs strongly from the quantities estimated from the simulated 61 data, then we can conclude that the model is inadequate.
-Here, the test quantity used is the minimum pairwise distance between sequences of two species (minDist), which has been shown 62 63 to be a useful quantity for detecting hybridization (Joly et al. 2009).
-In the presence of 64 hybridization, minDist can sometimes be much smaller than that expected in a scenario without hybridization.
-Suppose that minDist(AB) represents minDist between species A and B on the 65 observed data and that $minDist(AB)^{sim}$ represents minDist between species A and B on simulated 66 67 data.
-The p-value for hybridization between species A and B is
+Replicated data sets are simulated from the posterior distribution $P(S, l, \theta | D)$ .
+A test quantity is then estimated on the observed data and on the simulated data sets to see how well the model is consistent with the data.
+This approach of posterior predictive checking is commonly used in Bayesian analyses to check the adequacy of a model (Gelman et al. 2004); if the test quantity estimated on the observed data departs strongly from the quantities estimated from the simulated data, then we can conclude that the model is inadequate.
+Here, the test quantity used is the minimum pairwise distance between sequences of two species (minDist), which has been shown to be a useful quantity for detecting hybridization (Joly et al. 2009).
+In the presence of hybridization, minDist can sometimes be much smaller than that expected in a scenario without hybridization.
+Suppose that minDist(AB) represents min-Dist between species A and B on the observed data and that minDist(AB)sim represents minDist between species A and B on simulated data.
+The P-value for hybridization between species A and B is

-$$p = \Pr(minDist(AB) < minDist(AB)^{sim}).$$
+$p = \Pr(minDist(AB) < minDist(AB)^{sim}).$

-68 The probability is taken over the posterior distribution of parameters S, l, and $\theta$ (i.e., $P(S,l,\theta|D)$ ) and the posterior predictive distribution of $minDist(AB)^{sim}$ .
-This probability can be approximated 69 70 by simulation.
-If we simulate M datasets from the posterior distribution $P(S, l, \theta | D)$ , we can calculate $minDist(AB)^{sim(m)}$ on each simulated dataset m and the p-value is the proportion of these 71 m simulations for which $minDist(AB) < minDist(AB)^{sim(m)}$ .
-If the model is good, then Pr( 72 $minDist(AB) < minDist(AB)^{sim}$ ) $\approx 0.5$ .
-On the contrary, a small p-value will indicate that the 73 74 model doesn't fit the data well.
-Because a small value is characteristic of hybrid sequences in a 75 dataset, one can tentatively conclude that the inaccuracy of the model is due to the presence of 76 hvbrid sequences.
+The probability is taken over the posterior distribution of parameters S, l and $\theta$ (i.e. $P(S, l, \theta | D)$ ) and the posterior predictive distribution of $minDist(AB)^{sim}$ .
+This probability can be approximated by simulation.
+If we simulate M data sets from the posterior distribution $P(S, l, \theta | D)$ , we can calculate $minDist(AB)^{sim(m)}$ on each simulated data set m and the P-value is the proportion of these m simulations for which $minDist(AB) < minDist(AB)^{sim(m)}$ .
+If the model is good, then $Pr(minDist(AB) < minDist(AB)^{sim(m)} \approx 0.5$ .
+On the contrary, a small P-value will indicate that the model does not fit the data well.
+Because a small value is characteristic of hybrid sequences in a data set, one can tentatively conclude that the inaccuracy of the model is because of the presence of hybrid sequences.

-77 Implementation
+Implementation

 Incorporating species tree topology uncertainty in posterior predictive checking represents an improvement compared to the original description of the method where the species tree topology was fixed (Joly et al. 2009).
-This is done by using as input the posterior distribution obtained from \BEAST analyses (Heled & Drummond 2010; Drummond & Rambaut 2007). \BEAST is a
+This is performed using as input the posterior distribution obtained from \BEAST analyses (Drummond & Rambaut 2007; Heled & Drummond 2010). \BEAST is a Bayesian method that estimates the posterior distribution of species trees, branch lengths and population sizes using sequence information from multiple genes.
+Note that posterior distributions from other programmes could also be used in JML as long as the tree file is in the same format as the \BEAST nexus format.
+For the simulations, species trees (with branch lengths and populations sizes) are sampled from the stationary phase of the Markov Chain Monte Carlo.

-82 Bayesian method that estimates the posterior distribution of species trees, branch lengths and 83 population sizes using sequence information from multiple genes.
-Note that posterior distributions from other programs could also be used in JML as long as the tree file is in the same 84 85 format as the \BEAST nexus format.
-For the simulations, species trees (with branch lengths and 86 populations sizes) are sampled from the stationary phase of the Markov Chain Monte Carlo.
-87 For each species tree, a gene tree is then simulated using the coalescent.
-The code for the gene 88 tree simulation routine was adapted from MCMCcoal (Yang 2007).
-The number of gene copies 89 simulated per species is the same as in the original dataset.
-The user can scale the species tree 90 population sizes using a heredity scalar to reflect the effective population size of the marker being 91 simulated.
-Similarly, the mutation rate of the species tree can also be scaled for the simulations to 92 allow the possibility that the mutation rate of the marker being simulated is not the same as the 93 mutation rate implied in the species tree.
+For each species tree, a gene tree is then simulated using the coalescent.
+The code for the gene tree simulation routine was adapted from MCMCcoal (Yang 2007).
+The number of gene copies simulated per species is the same as in the original data set.
+The user can scale the species tree population sizes using a heredity scalar to reflect the effective population size of the marker being simulated.
+Similarly, the mutation rate of the species tree can also be scaled for the simulations to allow the possibility that the mutation rate of the marker being simulated is not the same as the mutation rate implied in the species tree.